KyleRego/KyleRego.github.io/collections/_physics_notes/the-infinite-square-well.markdown

 $$ \hat {H} \Psi = E \Psi $$

 We are looking for eigenfunctions of the Hamiltonian which we call the wave functions.
+The eigenvalues are the specific states of energy.
 The classical Hamiltonian in one dimension (x) is the following:

 $$ H(x, p) = \frac { p^2 } { 2m } + V(x) $$